ArcBlock/nedb/README.md

 - Most dependencies are upgraded to latest to get better security and performance
 - Use @nedb/multi to read and write to the same database in different node.js processes
-- Use @nedb/mongoose-driver as a drop-in replacement for mongoose + mongodb to make apps lightweight
+- Use @nedb/mongoose-driver [deprecated and not working anymore] as a drop-in replacement for mongoose + mongodb to make apps lightweight

 Limitations: if you want to use nedb in browser, please use the original version.